Characterization of individual charge fluctuators in Si/SiGe quantum dots: Gate-voltage sensitivity

 In Si/SiGe quantum dots, the locations of the TLFs are not known.
 In principle, the TLFs may arise from defects in multiple locations \cite{connors2019low,paquelet2023reducing} including the disordered dielectric layer near the semiconductor surface, the $\text{SiGe}$ buffer layer, the buffer/quantum well interface, and the buried $\text{Si}$ quantum well.
 To gain insight into the location of the fluctuator, we measure how the TLF switching time changes in response to different gate voltages (Fig.~\ref{fig:gate}).
 In principle, the most straightforward way to achieve this goal would be to measure how the TLF switching time changes in response to small changes to each of the gate voltages.
 However, the local heating effect discussed above complicates this procedure.
 Changes in the heating effect can be eliminated by fixing the sensor dot chemical potential, but this extra constraint means that the gate voltages cannot be changed independently.

 In spite of this difficulty, we can qualitatively measure the response of the TLF switching time to different gate voltages by sweeping the voltages independently such that the chemical potential of the sensor dot traverses the whole transport peak.
-In this situation, the TLF switching time is affected by both the gate voltage-controlled splitting energy (Fig.~\ref{fig:comp}) and the local heating effect (Fig.~\ref{fig:localheating}).
-If the TLF responds primarily to the local heating effect, the switching time should vary symmetrically about the center of the transport peak.
-However, if the TLF responds primarily to the voltage-induced detuning or asymmetry change, the switching time should vary monotonically across the transport peak.
+In this situation, the TLF switching time is affected by both the gate voltage-controlled energy splitting (Fig.~\ref{fig:comp}) and the local heating effect (Fig.~\ref{fig:localheating}).